Managing Withdrawal Symptoms from Heroin

 The severity of the withdrawal symptoms from heroin addiction will be correlated with the acuity of the addiction—how long the heroin habit has lasted and what levels of drug use were involved.
 This is because someone who is abusing heroin will experience altered chemical and structural changes in the brain, therefore the intensity of the withdrawal symptoms will reflect the level of that impact.

-In most cases, the withdrawal symptoms begin to show up about 6-12 hours after the last dosing and then peak in days 2-3.
+In most cases, the heroin withdrawal signs symptoms begin to show up about 6-12 hours after the last dosing and then peak in days 2-3.
 Heroin withdrawal symptoms mimic a bad case of the flu, with chills, fever, abdominal pain, nausea, vomiting, fatigue, sweats, goose bumps, and diarrhea common.
 Heroin detox usually lasts a week to ten days, although lasting psychological effects can persist for months.
 Some of these symptoms include depression, anxiety, and insomnia, which can be treated by medication and therapy on an ongoing basis in recovery.
+The detox timeline will very per individual but typically 7-14 days is the period that most of the drug will be removed from the system.
+Sticking with the detox and treatment during this time is key as the withdrawal is only temporary and the treatment center will provide medications to help relieve the symptoms.

 What is Medically Assisted Treatment (MAT)?